sherxon/microservice-architecture/README.md

 **Api Gateway (Zuul)** is the implementation of Backend for Front-End pattern.
 Main motive to use Api Gateway is to have one edge service for clients and still manage a number of service instances and their locations (host+port) which change dynamically.

+#### Disclaimer
+This project is under MIT licence so you can do whatever you want with it :).
+Most of ideas and "hints" are just my opinions and solutions to problems I have faced up.
+Thanks to stackoverflow and netflix community.

+If you think improvement or a change is needed in any part of the project, feel to contribute !